 Developing independent, confident young people

-The Bishop’s Primary curriculum is designed to engage pupils and inspire them to become creative and independent thinkers with a love of learning and a thirst for knowledge.
+The curriculum is designed to engage pupils and inspire them to become creative and independent thinkers with a love of learning and a thirst for knowledge.

-We actively encourage pupils to get involved and contribute to the life of the Academy and their community by becoming active, respectful and caring members of the communities that they live in as well as thoughtful members of the global community.
-Developing children’s moral, spiritual, social and cultural understanding is woven into school life; everyone is encouraged to ‘Let their Light shine’.
+We actively encourage pupils to get involved and contribute to the life of the school and the community by becoming active, respectful and caring members of the communities that they live in, as well as thoughtful members of the global community where they ‘Let their Light Shine’.

-- Every child is recognised as a unique individual.
+- Every child is recognised as a unique individual within our community.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
-We constantly provide enhancement opportunities to engage learning and believe that childhood should be an extra ordinary, happy, investigative and enquiring time in our lives where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
+We constantly provide enhancement opportunities to engage learning and believe that childhood should be an extra ordinary, happy, investigative and enquiring time in our lives; where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
 We use Thrive Principles to strengthen our curriculum.

 Our curriculum has a focus on skills and knowledge, direct focused teaching and child led exploration, literacy and numeracy and a broad and balanced curriculum, opportunities for the power and passion of specialist teaching and thematic teaching that makes connections between subjects and learning that introduces children to the big ideas and events from the past that have shaped the world and connects learning to the contemporary issues of our times, such as sustainability.